Adopt this strategy to seriously upgrade your diet.

 “If you spend more of your time focusing on eating healthy foods, then by default, you will spend less time eating unhealthy foods,” says New York–based nutrition consultant Keri Gans, R.D.N., author of The Small Change Diet.

-To help you turn that intention into results, we asked nutrition experts to share the top five foods or nutrients they recommend eating more of—and realistic ways to make it happen.
+To help you turn that intention into results, we asked nutrition experts to share the top six foods or nutrients they recommend eating more of — and realistic ways to make it happen.

 Fruit is rich in vitamins, antioxidants, and fiber.
 And since it’s available fresh or frozen, it’s easy to stock up and have on hand.